Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 Microsoft's Azure offering more than 200 products and services across a global network of datacenters.
 It allows individuals and organizations to build, deploy, and manage applications and services through Microsoft-managed data centers around the world.

-It reduces the time and cost of maintaining on-premises hardware, and provides a unified approach to cloud computing with AI, data, and application services all working together.
+It reduces the time and cost of maintaining on-premises hardware and provides a unified cloud computing environment where AI, data, services, and applications can work together.

 ## What is an Azure Account?